 As we previously mentioned, SMS excludes the illiterate as well as the visually impaired.
 Although these people often have access to someone who can read the messages to them, issues of confidentiality arise when the SMS includes or references sensitive information.
 For example, if an illiterate woman receives messages reminding her to take her HIV medicine, she may not feel comfortable asking someone to read the messages to her.

 SMS is a broad-ranging medium with many potential uses.
 It helps to spread reach around the world in an easy-to-understand and cheap manner.
 While it has certain downsides, for many groups it still is the best medium for spreading and collecting important information.

-Depending on the network, messages may remain in queue for as long as 7 days.
+Depending on the network, messages may remain in the queue for as long as 7 days.